Miracle (Celine Dion album)

-Miracle is the twenty-first studio album and ninth English-language album by Canadian singer Celine Dion, released by Sony Music on 11 October 2004.
-It is a concept album credited to Dion and Australian photographer Anne Geddes.
+Miracle is the twenty-first studio album and ninth English-language album by Canadian singer Celine Dion, released by Columbia Records and Epic Records on 11 October 2004.
+It is a concept album created in collaboration with Australian photographer Anne Geddes.
 The songs were produced by David Foster.
-Miracle topped the chart in Canada and Wallonia (Belgium) and reached top five in the United States, the United Kingdom, France, and the Netherlands.
-It was certified platinum in the US and Canada, and gold in various countries.
+Miracle topped the chart in Canada and Belgium's Wallonia, and reached the top five in the United States, the United Kingdom, France, and the Netherlands.
+It was certified platinum in the US and Canada, and gold in several other countries.

 Content and release

-Miracle is a part of a CD-and-book multimedia collection, with Dion's music providing the soundtrack to Geddes's pictorial book celebrating the joy of babies.
-The songs were produced by David Foster, who had not worked with Dion since 1999.
+Miracle is part of a CD-and-book multimedia collection, with Dion's music serving as the soundtrack to Geddes's pictorial book celebrating the joy of babies.
+The songs were produced by David Foster, who had not collaborated with Dion since 1999.

-Among tracks on the album are cover versions of John Lennon's "Beautiful Boy", Louis Armstrong's "What a Wonderful World", Roberta Flack's "The First Time Ever I Saw Your Face", Johannes Brahms's "Brahms' Lullaby", Nancy Wilson's "If I Could", Henri Salvador's "Le loup, la biche et le chevalier (une chanson douce)", and Carol Welsman's "Baby Close Your Eyes".
+The album includes cover versions of John Lennon's "Beautiful Boy", Louis Armstrong's "What a Wonderful World", Roberta Flack's "The First Time Ever I Saw Your Face", Johannes Brahms's "Brahms's Lullaby", Nancy Wilson's "If I Could", Henri Salvador's "Le loup, la biche et le chevalier (une chanson douce)", and Carol Welsman's "Baby Close Your Eyes".

-All other tracks are original songs such as the title track, which was written in 2001 for A New Day Has Come to celebrate the birth of Dion's son René-Charles, but the song was never published on that album.
+All other tracks are original songs, including the title track, which was written in 2001 for A New Day Has Come to celebrate the birth of Dion's son René-Charles, although it was not included on that album.

-Some tracks were previously released on Dion's albums, including "Brahms's Lullaby" on These Are Special Times and "The First Time Ever I Saw Your Face" on All the Way...
+Some tracks had been previously released on Dion's albums, such as "Brahms's Lullaby" on These Are Special Times and "The First Time Ever I Saw Your Face" on All the Way...
 A Decade of Song.
-Live performances of "If I Could" and "What a Wonderful World" were available on A New Day...
+Live performances of "If I Could" and "What a Wonderful World" appeared on A New Day...
 Live in Las Vegas.
 "A Mother's Prayer" is a solo version of "The Prayer", a duet with Andrea Bocelli from These Are Special Times.
-"Le loup, la biche et le chevalier (une chanson douce)" was performed live by Dion and Henri Salvador in October 2003, during the taping of 1 fille & 4 types TV special.
-However, this duet version was not included on any album.
+"Le loup, la biche et le chevalier (une chanson douce)" was performed live by Dion and Henri Salvador in October 2003 during the taping of the 1 fille & 4 types TV special, although this duet version was not included on any album.

-Miracle was released in three different formats: CD; CD/DVD plus 60-page booklet; and 180-page hardcover book plus CD/DVD.
-"Je lui dirai", available previously on 1 fille & 4 types, was included as a bonus track in Francophone countries.
+Miracle was released in three formats: CD; CD/DVD with a 60-page booklet; and a 180-page hardcover book with CD/DVD.
+"Je lui dirai", previously available on 1 fille & 4 types, was included as a bonus track in Francophone countries.

 Singles

-"Beautiful Boy" was released as the first single in North America and some parts of Europe.
+"Beautiful Boy" was released as the first single in North America and in several European territories.
 It was followed by "In Some Small Way" in the United States and Canada.
-"Je lui dirai" was released as a single in Francophone countries, while the title track was issued as a single in the United Kingdom and parts of Asia.
-All these songs were released as radio singles without accompanying music videos.
+"Je lui dirai" was issued as a single in Francophone countries, while the title track was released in the United Kingdom and parts of Asia.
+All of these songs were serviced to radio without accompanying music videos.